After the recent leak last month, August has unveiled the new August View, a new wire-free doorbell camera that can deliver video to your smartphone.

-You can also talk to people via the August View, which means a user can see and talk to visitors as well as let them in, all from their phones.
-If you are using an August smart lock you can also unlock via the app once you have confirmed who is at the door.
+You can also talk to people via the August View, which means a user can see and speak to visitors as well as let them in, all from their phones.
+If you are using an August smart lock, you can also unlock via the app once you have confirmed who is at the door.

-The new model is powered by a rechargeable battery, which is August say will last between three to six months on a charge, depending on your usage.
-Users will get numerous alerts before the battery dies.
+August power the doorbell by a rechargeable battery, which the company say will last between three to six months on a charge.
+But, users will get many alerts before the battery dies.

-Whilst the August View does not need wired power, the doorbell comes with a separate chime that does require a power source, but this can be plugged in via a power socket.
+While the August View does not need wired power, the doorbell comes with a separate chime that requires a power source, but it can plug in via a power socket.

-The biggest downside I can see with the August view is when it comes to remote streaming and storage.
+The biggest downside I can see with the August view is for remote streaming and storage.

-You can stream a live feed from the August View at any time, but if you want to view the clips it records whenever there’s motion, you’ll only be able to see five short seconds of them and this is limited to only for 24 hours.
-In order to get anything more than that then you need to pay August on a monthly basis to get more.
+You can stream a live feed from the August View, but if you want to view the clips, it records whenever there’s motion, you’ll only be able to see five short seconds of them, and it limits this to only for 24 hours.
+To get anything more than that then you need to pay August monthly to get more.

 For its other doorbell cameras, August lets you view the entire video for 24 hours without paying.
 A premium plan costs $4.99 per month.